h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 ###  Expert Settings

 A number of configurable settings are available for NLP in Driverless AI that can be tuned according to the type of experiment.
-To tune the NLP settings, click on the Expert settings and navigate to the NLP option :
+To tune the NLP settings, click on the Expert settings and navigate to the NLP option:

 ![expert-settings-overview](assets/expert-settings-overview.jpg)